For nearly 20 years,

-Vintage-Amp
+Vintage-Amp Restoration

-Restoration has offered the finest in amplifier cabinet restoration.
-We
+For over 20 years, Vintage-Amp Restoration has offered the finest in amplifier cabinet restoration.
+We have served customers all over the U.S. and the world!

 photos by John Southern

 First, we don't recommend stripping original covering and grill cloth if it can be avoided.
-Originality means alot when it comes time to put a price on a collectable amp.
+Originality means a lot when it comes time to put a price on a collectable amp.
 In many cases, a fairly ratty-looking cabinet can be brought up a couple of notches with a thorough cleaning, detailing, and touch-up.
 See our FAQ for some tips.

-But if your amp has already been stripped and recovered, painted, shellacked, flocked, antiqued, fiberglassed, studded, or decoupaged, we can help bring it back to its original glory.Our specialty is Fender tweed amps, but we stock period-correct materials and parts for several different makes and models of amplifiers and have experience applying them in the original style.
+Our specialty is Fender tweed amps, but we stock period-correct materials and parts for several different makes and models of amplifiers and have experience applying them in the original style.

 In the example below, you see a different version of the raw tweed on top of a cabinet which has had a bit more of the amber color finish, followed by additional coats of clear.
 This more nearly matches the covering used on later Fender amps.
+Over the years, original tweed amps may darken (become more amber, even orange) due to their exposure to light, heat, and smoke.
+We can keep it light or add more color.
+Keep in mind that the fabric comes from the factory with some finish on it.
+We can't make it any lighter than it is.

 What's it cost?

 We can fabricate new back panels and baffles if they are missing or broken.
-Back panels start at $20 each.
+Back panels start at $25 each.
 New baffles are $45 and up.
 Where original particle board baffles have disintigrated, we can use premium plywood or particle board for the replacement.

-Appropriate Metal or plastic corners are available for $6 (a set of four) and up.
-Several styles of handles are in stock for $12 and up.
-Feet and glides are $4 (set of four) and up.
+Appropriate Metal or plastic corners are available for $10 (a set of four) and up.
+Several styles of handles are in stock for $18 and up.
+Feet and glides are $8 (set of four) and up.
 We stock several types of trim for Marshall, VOX, HIWATT, Sound City, and others.
 Replacement logos (name badges) are available to restore many brands and models.
 For legal reasons, we cannot and will not install logos on our reproduction cabinets.
 Thanks for understanding our wanting to stay out of Leavenworth!

 How's it done?

-Whether you strip it or we do, ALL the old glue, paint, etc. must come off.
+ALL the old glue, paint, etc. must come off.
 Then we go through the cabinet and make sure all the glue joints are in good shape, and reglue where needed.
 Dents and dings are filled, oversize holes are filled and redrilled, cracks are glued.
 The inside of the cabinet is cleaned and the stain touched up if needed.
 Care is taken not to disturb original tube charts or other labels.
 Missing or broken panels and baffles are fabricated.
-On original baffles, broken, bent, stripped, or missing speaker mounting studs are replaced, perimeter strips are reglued if needed and new paint or stain applied as necessary.New vinyl or tweed covering is applied using hot melt animal glue in a "Potdevin" machine as has been used for the last half a century or so.
-I'm not sure if this will make a difference in how an amp sounds but it is the original method and material used on most vintage amps.
+On original baffles, broken, bent, stripped, or missing speaker mounting studs are replaced, perimeter strips are reglued if needed and new paint or stain applied as necessary.
+There may be an extra charge for extensive cabinet repairs.

 Grill fabric is hand stretched and stapled to the baffles with great care taken to install it straight and square.
 The cabinet is re-assembled and hardware is installed.